-- # The funeral Mass may not be held on any Sunday of the Easter Season or on the Solemnity of Pentecost.
+- ## The funeral Mass may not be held on any Sunday of the Easter Season, nor on the Solemnity of the Ascension, nor on the Solemnity of Pentecost.
 The funeral liturgy outside Mass may be celebrated on any day during the Easter Season.
 (GIRM #380, OCF #271) - ## The nuptial Mass may not be used within the Octave of Easter, on any Sunday of the Easter Season, or on the Solemnity of Pentecost.
 The Order for Celebrating Matrimony without Mass may be celebrated on any day during the Easter Season.
 (OCM #34) - ★ Infant baptisms could fittingly be celebrated on any Sunday of the Easter Season, including Pentecost day.
 It is also appropriate that children receive their first communion on one or other of the Sundays of Easter.
 (Ordo)